Satisfactory Academic Progress (SAP)

 Financial Aid Disqualification

-Students will be disqualified from receiving financial aid if any of the following applies:
+Students are disqualified from receiving financial aid if any of the following applies:

 Regaining Eligibility